dervism/erlang_raspberrypi_temperature_sensor/README.md

     Eshell V7.3  (abort with ^G)
     (webserver@127.0.0.1)1>

-Try running "mcp3008:readSPI(0)." to read a value from the light-level sensor:
+Try running "mcp3008:readSPI(0)." to read a value from the light-level sensor connected to channel 0 on the ADC:

     (webserver@127.0.0.1)1> mcp3008:readSPI(0).
     {